thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-09-29-cyborg-senses-weaving-materials.markdown

 Using these fabrics we could conceivably make a head-band for Neil’s time sense with the sensor sewn into the band.
 We could also make Moon a pair of socks, again with the sensors sewn in.

 {% include image file='neoprene-wrist-wrap.jpg'
-   caption='A neoprene wrist wrap' %}
+	alt='A hand with a black wrist wrap on' caption='A neoprene wrist wrap' %}

 However this research ended up highlighting the importance of a key criterion for the wearable — that it protect the electronics from water damage.
 When it rains, or when Neil and Moon decide to go swimming, for that matter, the sensors and electronics would not be protected by these synthetic materials.